 Whirlpool baths provide direct massaging pressure to your muscles.
 Leisure Concepts tubs use mainly jets that are both directional and volume controllable.
 That means that you can aim the water flow any direction just by moving the directional eyeball in the center of the jet.
 You can also turn each jet face to increase or decrease the amount of water moving through that one particular jet.
 This is a nice feature because it allows you to turn off a few jets which will then increase the pressure at the remaining open jets.
 If you have a sore back you can turn down a few jets at the foot end of the tub and increase the water flow and pressure of the jets behind your back.
 If your feet hurt you can turn off a few side or back jets and get a super powerful foot massage.
 We also offer upgrades where you get some back jets that are not directional but instead they force the water out in a rotating pattern.
 These jets are not adjustable but instead they force the water into the tub in a constantly moving, rotating pattern which is especially nice for a good back massage.

 A Leisure Concepts whirlpool baths can also be built with inline heaters.
+Each heater has a built in pressure switch and a built in fixed 104 degree thermostat.
+Whenever you turn the pump on and if the water is temperature is below 104, the heater will automatically turn on, raise the temperature to 104 then cycle on and off as needed to keep it there.
 An inline heater will allow you to sit in your tub for as long as you want with the temperature of the water holding right at 104 degrees.
 There is no need to add any hot makeup water saving you money while you soak in hot turbulent water as long as you want.

 Each whirlpool is filled and tested at the factory then it is drained, cleaned, inspected one last time and finally padded and boxed for shipping.